September 19, 2019

 Compounded pain creams may help with some of these symptoms.

-Links to check on managing pain:
+Links to resources on managing pain:

-Sjogren’s Syndrome is an autoimmune disorder
+Sjogren's Syndrome is an Autoimmune Disorder

-In an article published in Cureus in 2019 it explains how LDN may have clinical benefits on Sjogren’s Syndrome.
+In an article published in Cureus in 2019, it explains how LDN may have clinical benefits on Sjogren's Syndrome.

 Sjogren's Syndrome: Clinical Benefits of Low-dose Naltrexone Therapy

-Read the article here.
+Read the Article →